cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

 ```
 {{% /expand %}}

-From the output, save the value for `token`.
-That is your organization token.
+From the output, save the value for `token` as your organization token.
 In our API documentation, you'll see this as `YOUR-V2-ORGANIZATION-TOKEN`.

 For more information, see our API reference documentation on the